 - Is the roofer offering to “take care of” or “eat” your insurance deductible?

 “Roofers making this offer are frequently involved in insurance fraud.
-Talk directly to your insurance company and understand exactly how the roofing company is able to cover the amount.” -Tony Kovaks, Operations Manager
+Talk directly to your insurance company and understand exactly how the roofing company can cover the amount.” -Tony Kovaks, Operations Manager

 - What is the roofer’s reputation in the community?